Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Numbing the pain for a while will only make it worse when you finally feel it."
+> "It's not what we do once in a while that shapes our lives, but what we do consistently."
-> — **Albus Dumbledore**
+> — **Tony Robbins**

 ---